LinkedSoftwareDependencies/Components-Generator.js/README.md

 let level = "debug";

 // Returns a Javascript object that represents the contents of the components file
-// No actual file will be created. let components = Generate.generateComponents(directory, className, level);
+// No actual file will be created let components = Generate.generateComponents(directory, className, level);

 let print = false;